-Microsoft is a very well known Information Technology company located in the United States of America.
+Microsoft is a very well-known Information Technology company located in the United States of America.
 It was founded in 1975 by Bill Gates and Paul Allen.
 The company had launched some fantastic software products.
-Windows Operating System and MS-Office products are some of them.
-Microsoft (MS) Excel is the one which is irreplaceable.
-Gradually, it made its own PCs and tablets, Xbox and so on.
+Windows Operating System and MS Office products are some of them.
+Microsoft (MS) Excel is the one that is irreplaceable.
+Gradually, it made its own PCs and tablets, Xbox, and so on.

 Let us see the range of Microsoft products in the following categories.

 People know Microsoft with its software products as mentioned above.
-Operating System, MS Office suite that contains applications such as MS-Word, MS-Excel, MS-PowerPoint, MS-Outlook, MS-Access, MS-OneNote and so on.
-These are the desktop applications used in daily activities of all.
+Operating System, MS Office suite that contains applications such as MS-Word, MS-Excel, MS-PowerPoint, MS-Outlook, MS-Access, MS-OneNote, and so on.
+These are the desktop applications used in the daily activities of all.

 Microsoft Teams and Skype are the most used solutions in these COVID-19 days for professionals working from home.
 They get connected via these apps for group meetings and discussions.

-Office365 is a very useful email solution for small and large scale businesses that provides email services with easy to use interface and online office products to work on.
-OneDrive is available for storing documents and files that can be quickly attached in email and sent out to the recipients.
+Office365 is a very useful email solution for small and large-scale businesses that provides email services with easy to use interface and online office products to work on.
+OneDrive is available for storing documents and files that can be quickly attached in the email and sent out to the recipients.

-For building desktop and Web applications, Microsoft already has introduced .Net platform for the developers.
-Visual Studio, Windows server and other development solutions for machine learning (ML), game development, app development and microservices development are also part of Microsoft products.
+For building desktop and Web applications, Microsoft already has introduced the .Net platform for the developers.
+Visual Studio, Windows server and other development solutions for machine learning (ML), game development, app development, and microservices development are also part of Microsoft products.

 Cloud Computing Platform

 Azure is a cloud computing platform that is offered by Microsoft.
 It was launched in 2010 and gradually, it has started giving better solutions.
-The platform provides virtual instances to create a development environment on Linux, CentOS, Ubuntu and Windows platforms.
-In addition to that it provides services to set up cache server, configuration server and many more.
+The platform provides virtual instances to create a development environment on Linux, CentOS, Ubuntu, and Windows platforms.
+In addition to that, it provides services to set up cache servers, configuration servers, and many more.
 It facilitates a customized Azure console based on your application needs.

 - Setup Azure for Machine Learning